Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Characteristics of Stuttered Speech

-Concerning stuttering-like disfluencies, several types have been observed: repetitions, blocks, prolongations, interjections, etc, which are detailed in Table~\ref{tab:stutter_types}.
-Some works try to link the locus of disfluencies and phonetic proprieties. \citet{jayaram1983phonetic}, \citet{blomgren2012speech}, and \citet{didirkova2016parole} indicate that unvoiced consonants are more disfluent than their voiced counterparts.
-Furthermore, \citet{blomgren2012speech} notices that disfluencies are more frequent at the beginning of an utterance or just after a silent pause.
-Moreover, \citet{didirkova2016parole} observes an important inter-individual variability concerning sounds and/or phonetic features which are the most disfluent.
+Concerning stuttering-like disfluencies, several types have been observed: repetitions, blocks, prolongations, interjections, etc, which are detailed in Table.~\ref{tab:stutter_types}.
+Some works try to link the locus of disfluencies and phonetic proprieties.
+Jayaram \emph{et al}~\cite{jayaram1983phonetic}, Blomgren \emph{et al}~\cite{blomgren2012speech}, and Didirkova \emph{et al}~\cite{didirkova2016parole} indicate that unvoiced consonants are more disfluent than their voiced counterparts.
+Furthermore, Blomgren \emph{et al}~\cite{blomgren2012speech} notices that disfluencies are more frequent at the beginning of an utterance or just after a silent pause.
+Moreover, Didirkova~\cite{didirkova2016parole} observes an important inter-individual variability concerning sounds and/or phonetic features which are the most disfluent.